 Hog Island Oyster Company boasts farms in Tomales Bay and Humboldt Bay, ensuring that oysters can feed on plankton in clean water sources and that the marine ecosystem they thrive in is diverse and rich.
 There is also an oyster nursery in Humboldt Bay.
 This features a custom-designed floating upwelling system that improves young oysters’ natural health and growth.

 Carlsbad Aquafarm’s roots go way back to the incorporation of Carlsbad and the construction of the Cabrillo Power Station as the 1950s kicked off.
-In those days, an aquaculture research facility kicked off on the southwest shore of the Aqua Hedionda Lagoon.
+In those days, an aquaculture research facility kicked off on the southwest shore of the Agua Hedionda Lagoon.
 This determined how best to enhance and sustain the lagoon’s ecological health.
 The business also hosts farm tours for anyone wanting to deeper understand how their oysters are sourced.

 Situated in Great Bay in New Hampshire, Bayside Oysters offers consumers a plentiful source of oysters.
 The blend of rugged sea conditions, cold, nutrient-rich seas, and bountiful food generate a range of meaty, plump oysters with a remarkable sweet finish.